M3G4ninja/VROOOOOMpad/README.md

 VROOOOMpad is a 9-key macropad with a rotary encoder, an OLED Display.
 It also has 16 SK6812 LEDs, and uses KMK firmware.

-It serves as a comprehensive example piece/reference for a feature-packed macropad, since it contains an implementation of every common part.
+It contains an implementation of every common part, and achieves my goal of being able to understand and use some of the comon inputs and outputs associated with a macropad.

 **Features:**

--   Designed for a custom 3D printed or laser-cut case.
+-   Designed for a custom 3D printed case.

 -   128x32 OLED Display